Agenda

 • Preparing for the enforcement of the act across non-euro member states

-• Understanding how to have the best grasp on real-time liquidity assets, including: up to date balances as well as investments and their most up to date current values
+• Understanding how to have the best grasp on real-time liquidity assets, including: Payments, inflows, receipts, up to date balances as well as investments and their most up to date current values.

 • Creating the most pro-active system for forecasting and funding intraday liquidity needs, including prioritizing payments, enhancing real-time communication and buying time